Sundara Kanda: The act of reading

 It is traditional to begin the reading (pārāyaṇa) of the Ramayana with the Sundara Kanda.

 This lesson is recited by Hindus, preferably on Tuesdays or Saturdays, these days having been earmarked for special prayers to Hanuman.
-It happens to be for nullification of the malefic effects of the crow mounted, the son of Surya and Chhaya (shadow), Shani.
+It happens to be for nullification of the malefic effects of the crow-mounted son of Surya and Chhaya (shadow), Shani.
 Ramayana reveals that Shani, who was captive at Ravana's palace, was rescued by Hanuman.
 As a token of thanks, Shani offered reprieve to all devotees of Hanuman.
-An alternate take is that once, Shani was caught between Hanuman's shoulders and the ceiling when attempting to mount the latter to influence his stars.
-Unable to bear the pain, Shani offered his gratitude in return to an immediate release.
+An alternative take is that once, Shani was caught between Hanuman's shoulders and the ceiling when attempting to mount the latter to influence his stars.
+Unable to bear the pain, Shani offered his gratitude in return for an immediate release.

 The Dharmic faith suggests that its recital brings harmony to the household.
 Many Hindus believe that if one does not have time to read the whole Ramayana, one should read the Sundara Kanda.

 Other versions

-Multiple variations of the Sundara Kanda exist in other languages as well, for instance in Awadhi, the language in which the saint Tulsidas wrote the Ramacharitamanas.
-The Sri Ramacharitamanas was written much later than Valmiki's Ramayana, in the 16th century.
-Tulsidas' Sri Ramacharitamanas extends beyond the Valmiki's Sundara Kanda, as it also includes events of Rama's army journey from Kishkinda Mountain to the Seashore of Ramaswaram; Rama prays to Shiva; Vibhishana, the sage Shuka and the deity of the oceans Varuna taking refuge under Rama, and Varuna advises Rama to seek assistance from the two vanara brothers Nala and Nila, who had the boon of being excellent architects and build a bridge from Rameshvaram to Lanka (called the Rama Setu).
+Multiple variations of the Sundara Kanda exist in other languages as well, for instance in Awadhi, the language in which the saint Tulsidas wrote the Ramacharitamanasa.
+The Ramacharitamanasa was written much later than Valmiki's Ramayana, in the 16th century.
+This text extends beyond the Valmiki's Sundara Kanda, as it also includes events of Rama's army journey from the Kishkinda mountain to the seashore of Rameswaram; Rama prays to Shiva; Vibhishana, the sage Shuka and the deity of the oceans, Varuna, take refuge under Rama, and Varuna advises Rama to seek assistance from the two vanara brothers named Nala and Nila, who had the boon of being excellent architects and build a bridge from Rameswaram to Lanka (called the Rama Setu).

 An earlier Tamil version, Ramavataram, by Kambar, is also a prevalent text among the Sri Vaishnava and Smarta Brahmins in South India.

 Ranganatha Ramayanam, a Telugu version of Valmiki Ramayana written by Gona Budha Reddy, also describes this episode.

-M. S. Ramarao wrote Telugu version for Hanuman Chalisa of Tulsidas and Sundara Kanda of Valmiki Ramayana as 'Sundarakandamu' in Telugu during 1972-74.
+M. S. Ramarao wrote a Telugu version for Hanuman Chalisa of Tulsidas and Sundara Kanda of Valmiki Ramayana as 'Sundarakandamu' in Telugu during 1972–74.
 He sang Sundarakanda in the form of Telugu songs.

 A Malayalam independent translation of Sundara Kandam can be found in 'Adhyatma Ramayanam Kilipattu', written by Thunchaththu Ramanujan Ezhuthachan.
-Ezhuthachan, who is considered as the Father of Modern Malayalam language, had written the translation of the Adhyatma Ramayana, a Sanskrit text connected with the Ramanandi sect.
+Ezhuthachan wrote the translation of the Adhyatma Ramayana, a Sanskrit text connected with the Ramanandi sect.

-Hanuman Chalisa is a different poetic contribution towards the heroics of Hanuman by the poet, Tulasidas.
+The Hanuman Chalisa is a different poetic contribution towards the heroics of Hanuman by Tulsidas.
 Though it mentions his achievements during Ramayana, it goes beyond that as well, encompassing the complete life of Hanuman.